-I have long been an advocate of ultrasound guided vascular access.
-Having always been a person with “difficult” veins, every time I needed a blood test or any form of cannulation, the practitioner would invariably make numerous attempts to find a vein, and this was always stressful and painful.
-On one occasion, I was even sent to a paediatric phlebotomist because the regular nurse could not find a vein.
-My story is not uncommon but my first introduction to ultrasound cannulation was at the The SAN in Wahrwoonga in 2012.
-As a sonographer, my eyes were suddenly opened to the possibility of a global approach to ultrasound in a vascular setting.
-My excitement about ultrasound assisted cannulation lept forward to other uses, such as ultrasound in conjunction with doppler for monitoring leg ulcers.
+I have always been an advocate of ultrasound guided vascular access.
+Having the experience of being a person with “difficult” veins, every time I needed a blood test or any form of cannulation, the practitioner would invariably make numerous attempts to find a vein, which was always stressful and painful.
+My first experience with ultrasound cannulation was in 2012 at the SAN in Wahroonga.
+As a sonographer, my eyes were opened to the possibility of a global approach to ultrasound in a vascular setting.
+My excitement about ultrasound assisted cannulation lept forward to other uses, such as using ultrasound in conjunction with doppler for monitoring leg ulcers.

-From a patient’s perspective, use of ultrasound-assisted access provides a more efficient and less painful experience, especially for those who, like me, are anatomically different.
+From a patient’s perspective, the use of ultrasound-assisted access provides a more efficient, less painful and stress free experience.